fridgemagnet3/modbus-solis5g/README.md

 As the name suggests, this is an app designed to sniff traffic on the serial link, essentially to capture and profile the transactions performed by the wifi dongle.
 From this I was able to asertain that the wifi dongle, for the most part only ever performs relatively short transactions, every minute and retrieves the bulk of the data every 5 minutes.
 This also let me determine which of the, several Solis Modbus documents that are out there correspond to the register set of the inverter, that being [this document](https://www.scss.tcd.ie/Brian.Coghlan/Elios4you/RS485_MODBUS-Hybrid-BACoghlan-201811228-1854.pdf).
 Based on this, the tool will also decode a (very limited) subset of the registers, in turn when then allowed me to figure out how to decode the [registers holding active generation data](registers.txt)

 The app also has some additional options which allow the creation of a .csv file (for import into Excel or similar) for measuring timings over a longer period and recording of the bus traffic (which itself can then be replayed back by the tool if need be).
 There's some sample artefacts in the [data folder](data), included an annotated spreadsheet, generated from the csv.
-This shows the typical wifi dongle behaviour as a result of leaving the sniffer running for a couple of days, plus some interesting oddities which seem to happen once a day (search for the word _anomaly_).
+This shows the typical wifi dongle behaviour as a result of leaving the sniffer running for a couple of days, plus some interesting oddities which seem to happen once a day (search for the word _anomaly_) - see also issue #2

 Example usage: